maevecrossan/nomad-narratives/AGILE.md

 * Added follow/unfollow functionality with API integration.
 * Conducted UI refinements based on feedback.
 * Fixed bugs identified during testing and refined overall performance.
+* Implemented an admin contact form.

-*This sprint was completed on time.*
+*This sprint was completed early so I decided to add a contact form.*

 ----